 C: CAD Outputs.
 Again a new design approach can have a radical impact on the appearance of drawing outputs and consideration may be given to different approaches to making this more efficient than relying on manual re-work of the graphics.

 D: Interoperability.
 Changes in versions/capabilities of Mechanical CAD systems’ usage are typically what comes to mind in terms of extensions that CHS or a similar tool needs to be most often catering for.
 With a reputable vendor, one which is putting effort into maintaining and improving their offering you can expect a strategy to cover most, if not all of these needs.

 Using a vendor’s API has significant advantages in terms of enduring compatibility with the object model.
 The data definitions and the API will adapt to the change in the metadata better than an external resource calling in to the data structures, for example through ODBC.

 Be aware of your finish line and decide where the “good enough” mark is, giving engineers what they need to do their designs and giving you access to your own data.
 It is a mistake to reach for the same solution to a customization need which worked last time (for example the spreadsheet macro) in a new context.
 Software vendors can fall into this trap too, but should be less prone to it.
 It can be like succeeding in fixing your heating system with a mallet and a screwdriver when it was faulty and then picking up the same implements to deal with a cracked pane of glass.

-In part two, I will get to the discussion of the money aspect - give you some pointers as to how to decide whether to grow-your-own solutions is the most cost effective way.
+In the next installment, I will get to the discussion of the money aspect – give you some pointers as to how to decide whether to grow-your-own solutions is the most cost effective way.